iShares Core U.S. REIT ETF (NYSEARCA:USRT) Holdings Trimmed by Heritage Financial Services LLC

-Heritage Financial Services LLC decreased its stake in shares of iShares Core U.S. REIT ETF (NYSEARCA:USRT – Get Rating) by 28.5% during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 131,294 shares of the company’s stock after selling 52,442 shares during the quarter. iShares Core U.S. REIT ETF makes up 1.6% of Heritage Financial Services LLC’s investment portfolio, making the stock its 8th biggest holding.
-Heritage Financial Services LLC owned approximately 0.35% of iShares Core U.S. REIT ETF worth $6,492,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Heritage Financial Services LLC reduced its holdings in shares of iShares Core U.S. REIT ETF (NYSEARCA:USRT – Get Rating) by 28.5% in the 4th quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 131,294 shares of the company’s stock after selling 52,442 shares during the quarter. iShares Core U.S. REIT ETF makes up 1.6% of Heritage Financial Services LLC’s investment portfolio, making the stock its 8th biggest holding.
+Heritage Financial Services LLC owned about 0.35% of iShares Core U.S. REIT ETF worth $6,492,000 as of its most recent SEC filing.

-Other large investors also recently bought and sold shares of the company.
-Maryland Capital Advisors Inc. increased its holdings in iShares Core U.S. REIT ETF by 659.8% during the 3rd quarter.
-Maryland Capital Advisors Inc. now owns 661 shares of the company’s stock worth $31,000 after purchasing an additional 574 shares during the period.
-Johnson Midwest Financial LLC acquired a new position in shares of iShares Core U.S. REIT ETF during the 3rd quarter worth about $43,000.
-Baldwin Brothers LLC MA acquired a new position in shares of iShares Core U.S. REIT ETF during the 4th quarter worth about $59,000.
-Iron Horse Wealth Management LLC boosted its position in shares of iShares Core U.S. REIT ETF by 972.4% during the 4th quarter.
-Iron Horse Wealth Management LLC now owns 1,362 shares of the company’s stock worth $67,000 after acquiring an additional 1,235 shares in the last quarter.
-Finally, RFP Financial Group LLC acquired a new position in shares of iShares Core U.S. REIT ETF during the 4th quarter worth about $95,000.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
+Maryland Capital Advisors Inc. boosted its position in shares of iShares Core U.S. REIT ETF by 659.8% during the 3rd quarter.
+Maryland Capital Advisors Inc. now owns 661 shares of the company’s stock worth $31,000 after acquiring an additional 574 shares in the last quarter.
+Johnson Midwest Financial LLC acquired a new stake in shares of iShares Core U.S. REIT ETF in the 3rd quarter valued at about $43,000.
+Baldwin Brothers LLC MA acquired a new stake in shares of iShares Core U.S. REIT ETF in the 4th quarter valued at about $59,000.
+Iron Horse Wealth Management LLC boosted its position in shares of iShares Core U.S. REIT ETF by 972.4% in the 4th quarter.
+Iron Horse Wealth Management LLC now owns 1,362 shares of the company’s stock valued at $67,000 after purchasing an additional 1,235 shares during the period.
+Finally, RFP Financial Group LLC acquired a new stake in shares of iShares Core U.S. REIT ETF in the 4th quarter valued at about $95,000.

 The iShares Core U.S. REIT ETF (USRT) is an exchange-traded fund that is based on the FTSE Nareit \u002F Equity REITs – INV index, a market-cap-weighted index of US-listed REITs USRT was launched on May 1, 2007 and is managed by BlackRock.